germanpinzon807/Monitoring_Daily_Tweets/README.md

 ## User Instructions:

-- If you want to see the full covid tweets workflow, you can run in order all the cells in the **covid_tweets.ipynb** notebook, provided you have the Twitter API and Google Cloud credentials.
+- If you want to see the full covid tweets workflow, you can run in order all the cells in the **Daily_Tweets_Monitoring_Workflow.ipynb** notebook, provided you have the Twitter API and Google Cloud credentials.

-- If you just want the analyze the data, without retrieving the tweets and perform sentiment extraction, you can run the cells that load the csv's in the repo and go directly to the sections **2**, **3**, **4**, **5** and **7** in the notebook.
+- If you just want the analyze the data, without retrieving the tweets and perform sentiment extraction, you can run the cells that load the csv's in the repo (Section **3.1: Load datasets** and **6.2 Load Datasets (with 'sentiments' column)**) and go directly to the sections **2**, **3**, **4**, **5** and **7** in the notebook.

 - Finally, if you want to apply the whole workflow over your own topics/parameters, you can modify the section 1 of the notebook.
-Within it are more specific instructions.
+Within it, there are more specific instructions.

+- It may be possible that the plots in sections **5** and **7** does not appear at first glance in the notebook.
+If this the case, please run the notebook according the instructions inside it in order to see them.

-## Summary:
+## COVID 19 Analysis Results Summary:

-- In the data preparation stage, I found 41 duplicate rows that were dropped from the final table in the database.
-On the other hand, I think that the 'original' column in the preliminary message data table (the message in its original language) is not relevant for the developed classification tool (besides not all of the messages have their correspondent original language version, only 10184 of them), so I dropped this column from the final table too.
-- The final database table have 138 messages that have no classification.
-Thus, these messages were filtered for the train and test set of the ML text classification model.
-However, these messages were saved in another, alternative dataframe called 'df_test' within the ML training script, if it is required for model testing in later validations.
-- I also converted the classification training values to binary in the process data script, due to some "2"s were discovered in the original database table.
-- The tokenization preprocessing step gets rid of english stopwords and applies lemmatization to every message string.
-- Train/Test training sets rate was 80/20.
-- The model was trained through a grid search technique, with 20 alternatives feeding 8 different parameters of the ML Pipeline, ranging from the n_grams and max permitted features in the Count Vectorizer preprocessing stage to the number of neighbors in the K-Neighbors Classifier used in the Scikit Learn's Multioutput Classifier.
-Of course, due to the fact this training took a lot of time, the final version of the Grid Search you will going to find in this repo is a simplified version with the best parameters found.
-- I also explored a Random Forests Classifier with a custom made text lenght extractor sklearn estimator, with similar performance results compared to the shown model.
-- The worst results in performance were in the 'related', 'aid_related', 'weather_related' and 'direct_report' categories.
-A summary of the model performance can be seen in the verbose of 'train_classifier.py' script run.
-- Because the dataset is imbalanced, I recommend special attention to the F1-score metric, which balances how well the model classifies positive cases and the fraction of positive cases within a category.
-- Most of the disaster messages come from news reports, followed by direct aid request messages and social media posts (as you can see in the web dashboard).
-- The vast majority of messages are aid requests.
-Less than 3% are aid offerings (as you can see in the web dashboard).
-- Earthquakes, storms and floods are the most frequent natural disasters identified in the dataset (as you can see in the web dashboard).
+- Humans Rights day trend was identified, and it even get to the surface marketing stuff with little relation to the virus (PS5, XBOX, etc.)
+- It seems that London midday is the most active time for tweeters.
+- It seems that pandemics narratives are dominated by adhoc info services and news services.
+- NDTV makes almost half of the total amount of tweets.
+- The hashtags identified in section 3.5 play a relevant role in the found clusters.
+- It seems that there are two main topics: The right one related to the overcome of the pandemic with terms like 'health' or 'vaccine' or the humans rights day previously identified (maybe the topic is 'optimism'?), and the smaller left one related to a more 'bad news' approach with words like 'deaths', or 'positive' (of course trump politics cannot be absent on this diagram).
+- The alleged unrelated covid terms like 'ps5gamers' or 'xbox' belongs to the right cluster.
+- There is no significant change in the narrative's emotions in this week.
+- #humanrightsday hashtag push the most emotional tweets in Dec 10th compared to the past week.
+- Hashtags like #covidvaccine or #allparty marked the differences in past week tweets compared to the Dec 10th tweets.
+- It seems that this week were more active, both in positive and negative tweets.
+This is reflected in the global emotion content aggregate of the impact of these hashtags, that is, how much the words on each side of the axis on WordShift diagram push the emotional content of Dec 10th tweets, compared with the past week tweets on the Wordshift diagram.
+- It seems that past week were more positive than Dec 10th, although the humans rights day were more relevant in positive interactions.
+- There is a clearly increment in negative score margins in this week tweets.
+This may indicate rising controversies or more pugnacity on existing ones.
+- On the neutral tweets we can identify a lot of terms that seem unrelated to the pandemics.
+This diagram looks like the 'normal' days comparative, were a variety of themes coexist in the top most popular topics.

 ## Acknowlegdments:

 I want to thank Gabriel Preda for gave me the instructions on using the Twitter API.
-Also I want to thank the guys that develop the shifterator module and Ben Mabey that is the master behind the development of the PYLDAvis package.
+Also I want to thank Ryan J. Gallagher that develops the shifterator module, the guys behind the plotly package and Ben Mabey that is the master behind the development of the PYLDAvis package.